gilbertozioma/Food-shop/README.md

 # Food-shop
-This is a fullstack food ordering website I built where users can register, login, shop foods and order foods.
-I used Bootstrap, CSS and JavaScript for the frontend and PHP and MySQL for the backend.
-Dm me with the Twitter handle in my bio for the database if you want to make a contribution.
+I developed a comprehensive food ordering website that encompasses both frontend and backend functionalities.
+Users can easily register, log in, browse, and order various food items.
+The frontend was built using Bootstrap, CSS, and JavaScript, while the backend utilizes PHP and MySQL.
+If you're interested in contributing, please send me a direct message on Twitter using the handle provided in my bio, and I'll share the database details with you.